Home Company Artists Albums New Releases Best Sellers Video Page Contact

 Cover Art Design by Farzaneh

-in the world today.
-He was born into a family of musicians
+world today.
+He was born into a family of musicians and can trace

-and can trace his lineage back several generations.
-He began
+his lineage back several generations.
+He began his training at

-a blend of his father's traditional techniques and his own
+of his father's traditional techniques and his own imaginative

-imaginative innovations.
-Habib Khan lives and teaches in
+innovations.
+Habib Khan lives and teaches in the San Francisco

 the age of five, his parents initiated his formal musical

-bases his style on the intensive training he received from
+his style on the intensive training he received from his guru,

-his guru, Pandit Santosh Krishna Biswas of Calcutta, the
+Pandit Santosh Krishna Biswas of Calcutta, the eminent exponent

 Swapan Chaudhuri is an eminent tabla player whose musical